-George was selected, based on a vote of licensed attorneys in Massachusetts and Rhode Island and review by an independent blue ribbon panel, as a "Super Lawyer", as published in Boston Magazine 2004 - 2017 and was selected as a New England "Super Lawyer" in 2007-2017 George was also selected as a Rhode Island “Super Lawyer,” 2011-2017 George has also been selected for inclusion in "The Best Lawyers in America", 2007 - 2018 and in the 2008-2014 Boston's Best Lawyers.
+George was selected, based on a vote of licensed attorneys in Massachusetts and Rhode Island and review by an independent blue ribbon panel, as a "Super Lawyer", as published in Boston Magazine 2004 - 2019 and was selected as a New England "Super Lawyer" in 2007-2019.
+George was also selected as a Rhode Island “Super Lawyer,” 2011-2019, and he was also selected for inclusion in "The Best Lawyers in America", 2007 - 2020 and in the 2008-2014 Boston's Best Lawyers.

 Awards & Recognition